-Share class A SEK F, A EUR F, A NOK F, A DKK F, B SEK F, B EUR F, B NOK F and B DKK F supervision and audit: 1.65% Remuneration to the depositary: 0.05%
+Share class A SEK F, A EUR F, A NOK F, A DKK F, B SEK F, B EUR F, B NOK F and B DKK F

 The information below is provided regarding the maximum fees the management company may charge under the fund rules for the sale and redemption of units and for the management of the fund, including the costs of supervision and auditing.
 Further, the maximum fee to the depositary for custody of the fund's assets is provided.